How To Stop Food Waste (and stop burning money)

 Eat It

 - The most obvious way to avoid food waste is to eat it.
-I roll my eyes when people say I can’t eat chili three days in a row.
+I roll my eyes when people sayย I can’t eat chili three days in a row.
 Yes, you can.
 Be a grown-up and eat the chili so you don’t waste food that you paid for.
-If you’re sick of it, refer to the tip above and transform it into something else!
+If you’re sick of it, freeze it for a low-effort meal later.
+Chili reheats beautifully.

 Eat Less

 - The amount of food shown in the picture above could have been lunch the next day.
 You may think it’s an exaggeration, but I was a server for years, and it accurately represents how much food people leave on their plates.
-If you’re eating in a restaurant, that’s even more money down the drain because you paid a lot more for that meal.
-Shannon and I always share meals, and I can promise you neither one of us is going hungry.
-If we are, we order a dessert and share it.
-When you’re at home, start with less and get seconds if you’re still hungry.
-When it comes to how to stop food waste, simply putting less food on your plate can save so much food from going into the trash!
+Start with less food on your plate, and get more if you’re still hungry.

 Buy Less

 - When I was younger, I was guilty of buying too much food.
 This was before I had experience running a household, feeding a family, and learning about money.
-When you buy too much food, you often can’t eat it all, and trying to becomes overwhelming.
-More often than not, it winds up in the trash.
+When you buy too much food, you often can’t eat it all, and most of it winds up in the trash.
+These days, we all have access to local grocery stores, Amazon, and multiple grocery delivery services.
 You can always buy more food.
-We all have access to local grocery stores, Amazon, and multiple grocery delivery services.
-No one is going to starve.
-One of the best ways to stop wasting food is to buy less.

 Get Organized

-- It’s nearly impossible to stop food waste in an unorganized kitchen.
-An organized pantry, refrigerator, and freezer will help you track what you have and what needs to be used.
-When you buy too much, things become disorganized, jammed in the back, and forgotten.
-There’s a balance between having a good stock of pantry staples and not having too much.
-This is especially true for items in your refrigerator, which have a much shorter shelf life than those in your pantry and freezer.
+- Itโs nearly impossible to stop food waste in an unorganized kitchen.
+An organized pantry, refrigerator, and freezer will help youย track what you have and what needs to be used.
+When you buy too much, things get disorganized, get jammed in the back, and get forgotten.
+Thereโs a balance between having a good stock of pantry staples and not having too much.
+This is especially true for items in your refrigerator, which have a much shorter shelf life than those in your pantry and freezer.ย

 Buy Frozen